-In order to resolve this question, people tried different approaches but ended up with same conclusion that the leading-order corrections to small sized black holes are logarithmic in nature.
-For instance, Rademacher expansion of partition was done and resulted a logarithmic corrections to entropy of black hole \cite{o}.
-The same results were found in case of string-black hole correspondence too \cite{p}.
-The correction to entropy due to thermal fluctuations leads to modification in the various thermodynamical equations of states \cite{sud0,sud1,sud2,sud3,sud4,sud5,sud6,sud7,sud77}.
-The effect of small thermal fluctuations on the Godel black hole \cite{a} and on the massive black hole in Ads space \cite{s} had been analyzed.
-Moreover, the first-order leading corrections to the Schwarzchild Beltrami-de-sitter black hole \cite{d} and dilatonic black hole \cite{f} were emphasized.
-The effect of thermal fluctuations around equilibrium of small sized black hole were also studied using partition function approach \cite{g}.
-The phase structure of charged Reissener-Nordstram black hole was discussed in \cite{k}.
+In order to resolve this question, people tried different approaches but ended up with the same conclusion that the leading-order corrections to small-sized black holes are logarithmic.
+For instance, Rademacher expansion of partition was done and resulted logarithmic corrections to the entropy of black hole \cite{o}.
+The same results were found in the case of string-black hole correspondence too \cite{p}.
+The correction to entropy due to thermal fluctuations leads to modification in the various thermodynamical equations of states \cite{sud0,sud1,sud2,sud3,sud4,sud5,sud6,sud7}.
+The effect of small thermal fluctuations on the BTZ black hole \cite{sud7}, G\"odel black hole \cite{a} and on the massive black hole in Ads space \cite{s,s111} had been analyzed.
+Moreover, the first-order leading corrections to the Schwarzschild Beltrami-de-sitter black hole \cite{d} and dilatonic black hole \cite{f} were emphasized.
+The effect of thermal fluctuations around equilibrium of small-sized black hole was also studied using the partition function approach \cite{g}.
+The phase structure of the charged Reissener-Nordstr\"om black hole was discussed in \cite{k}.
 It was observed that they show non-equilibrium second-order phase transition.
-In \cite{l}, Hawking and Page showed that when the temperature of Ads schwarzchild black hole reaches to a particular value, called as critical temperature, it undergoes a phase transition.
-This laid foundation for the study of P-V criticality of black holes.
+In \cite{l}, Hawking and Page showed that when the temperature of Ads Schwarzschild black hole reaches a particular value, called as critical temperature, it undergoes a phase transition.
+This laid foundation for the study of the P-V criticality of black holes.
 Later on, a lot of progress has been made and Hawking's work has been extended to other complicated Ads space-times too \cite{z,x}.
-Such investigations led to a close analogy between charged black hole and Van der walls liquid-gas system.
-Further, in Ref. \cite{1}, Faizal et al used an adaptive model of graphene to study some thermodynamic properties of black hole.
-The effect of thermal fluctuation on the properties of BTZ black hole in massive gravity has been investigated in Ref. \cite{11}.
-In Ref. \cite{111}, Hawking radiation is studied by using tunneling formalism and also black hole chemistry for such systems is also analyzed.
-Moreover, the effect of thermal fluctuation on the thermodynamics of black hole geometry with hyperscaling violation has been discussed in Ref. \cite{1v}.
-These thermal fluctuations arise from quantum corrections to geometry describing system under consideration.
+Such investigations led to a close analogy between the charged black hole and Van der walls liquid-gas system.
+Further, Faizal et al. used an adaptive model of graphene to study some thermodynamic properties of a black hole \cite{1}.
+The effect of thermal fluctuation on the properties of BTZ black hole in massive gravity has been investigated \cite{11}.
+In Ref. \cite{111}, Hawking radiation is studied by tunnelling formalism.
+Moreover, the effect of thermal fluctuation on the thermodynamics of black hole geometry with a hyperscaling violation has been discussed in Ref. \cite{sud4}.
+These thermal fluctuations arise from quantum corrections to geometry describing the system under consideration.
 Corrections to STU black hole have been computed in \cite{v}.
-These corrections which arise from thermal fluctuations affects the stability of STU black hole.
-The effect of leading order corrections to dumb holes (analogues to black hole), as a consequence of thermal fluctuation, has been studied \cite{v1}.
-The effect of small statistical thermal fluctuations on the entropy of singly spinning Ker-Ads black hole has been investigated in \cite{v11}.
+These corrections which arise from thermal fluctuations affect the stability of the STU black hole.
+The effect of leading order corrections to dumb holes (analogues to a black hole), as a consequence of thermal fluctuation, has been studied \cite{v1}.
+The effect of small statistical thermal fluctuations on the entropy of singly spinning Kerr-Ads black hole has been investigated in \cite{v11}.
 Furthermore, the corrected thermodynamic equations of states were computed for dilatonic black Saturn \cite{v111}.
-In the perspective of logarithmic corrections to thermodynamics of modified Hayward black hole, it was found that for such black holes stability is not affected by quantum fluctuations \cite{1x}.
-Recently, an emergence of quantum fluctuations to geometry from thermal fluctuations is proposed \cite{xxx}.
+From the perspective of logarithmic corrections to thermodynamics of the modified Hayward black hole, it was found that for such black holes stability is not affected by quantum fluctuations \cite{1x}.
+Recently, emergence of quantum fluctuations to geometry from thermal fluctuations is proposed \cite{xxx}.